-Lake James State Park, NC
+Camping Lake James State Park, NC

 If you are looking for a great camping spot look no further.
 Lake James had a range of camping spots for those who want to do some intense “leave no trace” (LNT) camping and those who still want bathroom facilities and showers but still want to experience the great outdoors.
-The first night we stayed at a campground in Lake James that had really nice showers, bathrooms, and a dish-washing station.
+The first night we stayed at a campground in Lake James that had nice showers, bathrooms, and a dish-washing station.
 The next day we paddled out in canoes to an island on Lake James to camp for the night.
 There was a bathroom that consisted of a hole in the ground.
 This campsite was LNT and all of our trash we had to carry with us.
 The lake was cool and nice to swim in.
-Staying in the island defiantly felt secluded in nature.
+Staying in the island defiantly felt secluded.

-Rocky Mountain, NC
+Climbing in Rocky Mountain, NC